knutsoned/bevy_lazy_signals/README.md

 ## General Usage

-The LazySignalsPlugin will register a LazySignalsResource which is the main reactive context.
+The LazySignalsPlugin will register the core types and systems.

-During init, create signals, computeds, effects, and tasks with the API, updating them later.
+During application init, create signals, computeds, effects, and tasks with the API, reading and sending signals and memos in update systems.

 For basic usage, an application specific resource may track the reactive primitive entities.

 (see [basic_test](examples/basic_test.rs) for working, tested code)